wonkodv/wonkodv.github.io/content/bookmarklets.md

     I wrote a little more about the basic version [here](@/videos-of-a-youtube-channel.md).
     But this is the enhanced version.

-## Is dragging Links dangerous
+## Dragging Links is Dangerous

 When you use the last one, you get the desired effect.
-Plus an error entry in your debugging console with your YT cookies.
+But I also put an error entry in your browser's debugging console with your YT cookies.
 How did that happen?
 The url changes in the `onmosedown` event.
 The changed url is put in the Bookmark.
 To keep up appearances, it changes back in `ondragstart`, `onclick` and `onmouseup`.
 The changed url has some additional javascript, where I could do all kinds of shenanigans.